GlobalPathogenAnalysisService/gpas-user-tools/README.md

+> [!CAUTION]
-# Archived for historical purposes
+> # Archived for historical purposes
-This functionality has been merged into the (client)[https://github.com/EIT-Pathogena/client], and this repository will get no further updates
+> This functionality has been merged into the [client](https://github.com/EIT-Pathogena/client), and this repository will get no further updates

 # gpas-user-tools
 Collection of tools to help users upload, process and download FASTQ files for GPAS.
 This is a quick repository intended to help the users taking part in the GPAS pilot and is not yet production code.
 At present it is limited to